espressif/esp-idf/docs/security/secure-boot.rst

 * Generate the signing key on a system with a quality source of entropy.
 * Keep the signing key private at all times.
 A leak of this key will compromise the secure boot system.
 * Do not allow any third party to observe any aspects of the key generation or signing process using espsecure.py.
 Both processes are vulnerable to timing or other side-channel attacks.
-* Enable all secure boot options.
-These include flash encryption, disabling of JTAG, and disabling alternative boot modes.
+* Enable all secure boot options in the Secure Boot Configuration.
+These include flash encryption, disabling of JTAG, disabling BASIC ROM interpeter, and disabling the UART bootloader encrypted flash access.

 Technical Details
 -----------------